Marin Čilić: 2018: Australian final, Davis Cup champion, world No. 3

 At Queen's Club, Čilić was the top seed.
-He reached the final, where he contested a close match with Djokovic, coming out on top in three sets saving match point in the process to claim his second title at Queen's Club and second career win over Djokovic.
+He reached the final, where he contested a close match with Djokovic, coming out on top in three sets and saving a match point on his serve to claim his second title at Queen's Club and second career win over Djokovic.
 At Wimbledon, he was drawn in the top half and was considered one of the biggest threats to Roger Federer's title defense.
 He was upset in the second round by Guido Pella in five sets, after comfortably winning the first two sets.

 During the North American summer hard-court swing, Čilić made strong showings in Toronto and Cincinnati, losing in both tournaments to the eventual champion in tight three setters (Rafael Nadal in Toronto and Novak Djokovic in Cincinnati).
-At the US Open, Čilić recovered from a two set deficit to defeat teenager Alex de Minaur in the third round. Čilić eventually lost in the quarterfinals against Kei Nishikori in a replay of the 2014 final.
+At the US Open, Čilić recovered from a two-set deficit to defeat teenager Alex de Minaur in the third round. Čilić eventually lost in the quarterfinals against Kei Nishikori in a rematch of the 2014 final.

 Čilić helped Croatia reach the Davis Cup finals for the second time in three years, winning one of his two singles rubbers against the USA.
 In October, Čilić suffered a string of early exits at Tokyo, Shanghai, and Basel.
 He rebounded from this trough in form at the Paris Masters reaching the quarterfinals for a third consecutive year before losing to Djokovic in three sets.
 By winning a set he ended the Serb's streak of 30 consecutive sets won.